awilliamson/ic10-language-support/README.md

 # IC10 Language Support for Stationeers

 This Visual Studio Code extension provides syntax highlighting, IntelliSense, and other language support features for the IC10 MIPS-like language used in the game Stationeers.
+Uses the Language Server [ic10lsp](https://github.com/Xandaros/ic10lsp)

 ## Features